ForgeRock/appAuthHelper/service_workers.md

 One exciting use of service workers doesn't have anything to do with caching - instead, it is relevant to applications which are operating as an OAuth 2.0 client.
 The main job of a OAuth 2.0 client is to make requests to OAuth 2.0 resource server endpoints with an [access token included as an authorization header](https://tools.ietf.org/html/rfc6750).
 This job can be done very easily with the help of a service worker "identity proxy".

-The act of adding a bearer token to a XHR request is more complicated than it seems at first.
+The act of adding a bearer token to an XHR request is more complicated than it seems at first.
 You might think it is as simple as this:

 ```JavaScript
 var deferred = $.ajax({